kimkorngmao/SLSReel/README.md

 **Technologies:**
 * HTML for structure and content.
 * CSS for styling and layout.
-* JavaScript for dynamic behavior like submitting reviews and (optionally) filtering movies.
+* JavaScript for dynamic behavior.

 **Running the project:**
 1. Clone the repository or download the zip file.